ID2: Shadwell Army: Plot

-Set twenty-one years after I.D., Mo, a young Muslim police officer in the Metropolitan Police is sent by Trevor to infiltrate the hooligan firm of Shadwell Town Football Club, who are reportedly fired up following the clubs takeover by a wealthy Russian oligarch.
+Set twenty-one years after I.D., Mo, a young Muslim police officer in the Metropolitan Police is sent by Trevor to infiltrate the hooligan firm of Shadwell Town Football Club, who are reportedly fired up following the club's takeover by a wealthy Russian oligarch.
 Mo searches out Eddie who has now retired and is working as a stand-up comedian in a pub ran by former Shadwell player Gerry Edwards.
 Eddie warns Mo of the dangers of Shadwell firm and warns him whatever happens he needs to be careful not to be drawn in like John was, warning him of the alcoholism, drug abuse, violence and racism that comes with his assignment.

 Mo begins attending The Rock pub (now called La Chien) where he becomes acquainted with some of Shadwell's hooligans, Nick, Danny Boy and Gumbo.
 Danny initially doesn't like Mo and gets angry when he loses a game of pool to him.
 Mo leaves the pub and makes his way towards the stadium where he comes across a group of Bolton Wanderers fans.
 Without the fans noticing him, Mo runs into a wall several times to feign injury and returns to the pub.
 When Nick and Danny see what has happened to Mo the Shadwell firm run out of the pub and ambush the Bolton fans and Mo's performance in the fight means he becomes accepted by the firm.

 Mo is introduced to Vinnie who is one of the leaders of the firm, Mo attempts to follow Vinnie from the pub but is caught.
 Vinnie takes him back to his house where Alison his wife makes them both dinner.
 Vinnie tells Mo that he is working for special branch and is also undercover, he explains that he has been sent in to infiltrate a gang of far right fanatics attached to the club that object to the building of a new mosque next to Shadwell's stadium.
 The firm travel to Amsterdam for Shadwell's Europa League first leg fixture with Tambuur SC.
 Whilst there Andy, Danny and Gumbo use prostitutes and later in the pub Mo joins them in eating marijuana cakes which makes them intoxicated causing them to fall asleep in the pub and miss the game.
 When they wake they realise they have let Vinnie down and arrive in the middle of a fight with Dutch Police who are seen to be arresting Vinnie.